WordPress Plugins For Managing WordPress Post Revisions

 Optimize Database after Deleting Revisions

-This plugin is similar to the one described above.
-It not only lets you prune unnecessary page and post revisions (with the added option to keep an ’x’ amount of the most recent revisions) and checks if your database needs optimization, it also lets you perform database maintenance tasks such as:
+The Optimize Database plugin not only can be used to remove unnecessary revisions of posts and pages (with the added option of keeping an ’x’ amount of the most recent revisions) and checks if the WordPress database needs to be optimized, it also lets you do the following maintenance tasks:

 • Delete trashed comments, pages, and posts